-An accessory sinus has been described by Kelch, which passes from the sphenoidal fissure backwards, crossing the upper border of the petrous portion of the temporal bone beneath the tentorium cerebelli, and beneath the superior petrosal sinus, with which it anastomoses in this situation.
-It then passes back on the under surface of the tentorium to join the lateral sinus, in which it ends (Kelch, Beiträge zur Pathol.
-Anat.
-80).
+An accessory vein has been described by Kelch, which passes from the sphenoidal fissure backwards, crossing the upper border of the petrous portion of the temporal bone, beneath the tentorium cerebelli, and beneath the superior petrosal sinus, with which it anastomoses in this situation.
+It then passes back on the under surface of the tentorium to join the lateral sinus, in which it ends.
+(Kelch, Beitrage zur.
+Patholog.
+Anat., 80.)
 In front it communicates with some of the veins of the orbit.
 I have been able to trace a small vein along this course in three instances.

-Vena aberrans.-Under this name Verga describes a channel of communication between the sinus cavernosus (or vena ophthalmica) in front, and the sinus lateralis sinister behind.
+Vena aberrans.-Under this name Verga describes a channel of communication between the sinus cavernosus or vena ophthalmica in front, and the sinus lateralis sinister behind.
 I once found a vein occupying the corresponding position on the right side, but have not met with the vessel which Verga describes on the left.

 (Verga, Annal.
-Univ. di Med.
-1856).
+Univ. d.
+Med., 1856).

-Sinus ophthalmo-petrosus (Hyrtl).-Under this name Hyrtl describes a small occasional sinus which passes backwards from the sphenoidal fissure over the inner surface of great wing of sphenoid and anterior surface of petrous portion of temporal bone, to terminate in the lateral sinus.
+Sinus ophthalmo-petrosus. - (Hyrtl).
+Under this name Hyrtl describes a small occasional sinus which passes backwards from the sphenoidal fissure, over the inner surface of great wing of sphenoid and anterior surface of petrous portion of temporal bone, to terminate in the lateral sinus.
 It sometimes leaves the skull through the foramen ovale, and in other cases it usually communicates with the middle meningeal veins.
-In four cases of the forty-four in which the sinuses were specially examined for variations, I was able to trace this vessel.
+In four cases (among forty-four subjects) I was able to trace this vessel.
+The same venous canal is mentioned by Sir Charles Bell, under the name of the anterior petrous sinus.
+He looked upon it as a normal vessel.

-Sinus squamoso-petrosus (C. Krause), s. petroso-squamosus (Luschka).-This small vessel, when present, occupies the angle between the petrous and squamous portions of the temporal bone, and opens into the lateral sinus after crossing the posterior extremity of superior border of petrous bone, or passing through a canal in the latter.
-In front it pierces the squamous portion of the temporal bone, a little above the root of the zygomatic process, or perhaps the latter process itself, to communicate with the deep temporal veins.
+Sinus squamoso-petrosus (C. Krause); s. petroso-squamosus (Luschka).
+This small vessel, when present, occupies the angle between the petrous and squamous portions of the temporal bone, and opens into the lateral sinus, after crossing the posterior extremity of superior border of petrous bone, or passing through a canal in the latter.
+In front it pierces the squamous portion of the temporal bone a little above the root of the zygomatic process, or perhaps the latter process itself, to communicate with the deep temporal veins.

-In some cases it may be found to communicate with a small accessory sinus which passes through a canal in the bone, leading from the lower part of the sulcus transversus ossis occipitis to the mastoid foramen (Otto, Seltene Beobachtungen, 1824, ii.
-70).
-This canal corresponds to the canalis temporalis, whose existence is normal in some mammals (Otto, Nov.
-Act.
-Acad.
-Cas.
-Leop.
-Carol.
+In some cases it may be found to communicate with a small accessory sinus which passes through a canal in the bone, leading from the lower part of the sulcus transversus ossis occipitis to the mastoid foramen (Otto, seltene Beobtachtungen, 1824, ii.
+10.)
+This canal corresponds to the canalis temporalis, whose existence is normal in some mammals (Otto, Nov, act.
 1826, xiii.
-23).
-This canal and contained vein I have found well developed in two instances only.
-As was first pointed out by Rathke, the study of the development of this bone throws additional light on the homology of the canalis temporalis, as a "foramen jugulare spurium," is found to be a normal opening in the corresponding part of the bone, during a great part of the embryonic period of the life of the human being.
+23.)
+This canal and contained vein I have found well developed in two instances only: as was first pointed out by Rathke, the study of the development of this bone throws additional light on the knowledge of the canalis temporalis, as a foramen jugulare spurium is found to be a normal opening in the corresponding part of the bone during a great part of the embryonic period of the life of the human being.

-This vessel (sinus squamoso-petrosus) is described by Sir Charles Bell under the name of the anterior petrous.
-He seems to have been familiar with its existence, and to look upon its occurrence as frequent; and it is strange that, like many other important venous canals, its existence should be ignored by the authors of so many of our anatomical hand-books.
-In the cases which I selected for examination, seven of the forty-four bodies presented such a vessel on both sides, and nineteen others on one side only.
-Of the unilateral specimens eleven occurred on the left side, and eight on the right.
+This vessel (sinus squamoso-petrosus) is described by Sir Charles Bell, under the name of the anterior petrous.
+He seems to have been familiar with its existence, and to look upon its occurrence as frequent, and it is strange that like many other important venous canals its existence should be ignored by the authors of so many of our anatomical hand-books.
+In the cases which I selected for examination, seven of the forty-four bodies presented such a vessel on both sides, and nineteen others on one side only; of the unilateral specimens, eleven occured on the left side, eight on the right.